 - The slot machine at the end of each level was very bland looking, but the vegetable icon changed to match the level's theme.
 Also, if the player had more than nine bonus coins, it was replaced with a letter (i.e. A for 10, B for 11, et cetera).

 - The tufts of grass were black.
-They're red in SMB2, but when you pull out a vegetable, it still has black leaves in the original NES.
+They're red in SMB2, but when you pull out a vegetable, it still has black leaves in the original Disk System version.

 - Waterfalls rushed down much faster.